esphome/esphome-docs/components/esp32_improv.rst

     :description: Instructions for setting up Improv WiFi in ESPHome.
     :image: wifi-strength-alert-outline.png

-The ``esp32_improv`` component in ESPHome implements the open Improv standard for configuring WiFi on a ESP32 device by using Bluetooth Low Energy to receive the credentials.
+The ``esp32_improv`` component in ESPHome implements the open Improv standard for configuring Wi-Fi on an ESP32 device by using Bluetooth Low Energy to receive the credentials.

 .. figure:: images/improv-example.png
     :align: center